ccpanda436/R-KV/README.md

 pip install -e .
 ```

-Use the following command to run R1-like models with R1-KV on math benchmarks:
+Use the following command to run R1-like models with R-KV on math benchmarks:
 ```bash
 bash examples/run.sh
 ```